-Under the 2022 By-Laws: The current Board size was fixed at seven (7) directors on January 25, 2022; the Chairman and at least three (3) of the Board members must be Super Independent Directors (as defined therein), and the Chairman, Vice Chairman and Chairman of each Committee and at least two (2) of each Committee's members must be a Super Independent Director.
+Under the 2022 By-Laws: the current Board size is fixed at seven (7) directors as of January 25, 2022; the Chairman and at least three (3) of the Board members must be Super Independent Directors (as defined therein), and the Chairman, Vice Chairman and Chairman of each Committee and at least two (2) of each Committee's members must be a Super Independent Director.

-The Board size can only be changed from time to time by amending the By-Laws.
+The Board size can only be changed from time to time by amending the 2022 By-Laws.